 We Must Fear The Lord - Jeremiah 5:14 – 5:31 (commentary)

 God told Jeremiah that his words would be like a fire (v.
 14) that would consume the people.
-He would bring (Babylon) against Judah.
+He would bring judgment (Babylon) against Judah.
 This was a nation whose language they did not know (v.
 15).
 The difference of language would make it more difficult to achieve peace.
-These …
+Thes …

 Is it Information or Truth That You Want? - Jeremiah 38:14 – 38:28 (commentary)

 Zedekiah sent for Jeremiah again and met him in secret at the entrance to the temple (vv.
 14-16).
 Zedekiah wanted to ask Jeremiah something, and he told the prophet not to hide anything from him.
-Jeremiah said, if he did answer with a message the king did not want to hear …
+Jeremiah said, if he did answer with a message the king did not want to hear he had …